StigNygaard/lastfm-widgets/README.md

 immediately deployed to the demo-site at https://lastfm-widgets.deno.dev/.

-The widget (frontend code) should be compatible back to at least Firefox 115 and Chromium 109 based web-browsers (which are the last versions of these running on Windows 7/8 installations).
+The widget (frontend code) should be compatible back to at least Firefox 115 and Chromium 109 based web-browsers (which are versions still compatible with Windows 7/8 installations).
 It also runs in Safari, but unsure how old versions are supported (I'm not able to test that myself).
 The backend code is my first simple experiments/experience with Deno.
 It is tested with Deno 1.46 and Deno 2.0.

 #### /widgets/ folder